laundrevity/xparse/README.md

 - 1 byte unsigned integer <i>message type</i> indicating what the message format (corresponding to `messageFormat id` in the XML)
 - 4 byte unsigned integer <i>bitmask</i> bitmask which, in big endian, indicates which, if any, of the optional fields are present

-After the header, the message consists of the present fields in order of listing in the XML, as indicated by the bitmask.
+After the header, the message consists of the fields in order of appearance in the XML which are indicated as present by the bitmask.